Circulate

 What You Need to Comply

-Compliance breaks down into three areas: company-level setup, product-level documentation, and managing the flow of data through your supply chain:
+Compliance breaks down into three areas: company-level setup, product-level documentation, and managing the flow of data through your supply chain.

-I) Company-Level Requirements
+Company-Level Requirements

 • 1EPR Registration Numbers for every EU member state where your packaging is placed on the market[1](Article 45)